A Studio Evolves into a One-Bedroom Home

 The original timeline was four to five weeks, but the project ended up taking eight weeks to complete.
 (A heads-up to first-time renovators: It does cost more and takes longer than you expect.
 It’s New York City, after all, so you need to account for this variability).
 In my case, part of the extended timeline was due to Thanksgiving and Christmas breaks.

 My contractor helped in two ways though—one strategic and one tactical.
 First, it’s important to have the support of the co-op or building super for a renovation, and my contractor ensured that all of the co-op building work rules were met.
 Second, I would leave “to-do” lists each night toward the end of the renovation outlining items that I wanted to be addressed.
 I would then return the following day with each having been taken care of.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Updating the kitchen was a big part of the reno (and a big portion of the budget).
 The existing galley kitchen was from the 1980s and extremely small with little usable counter space.
 We maximized the layout so that it flowed better and felt less cramped.